Tuition, Fees & Financial Aid

 Enrollment Deposit (non-refundable, but applied to first semester’s tuition and/or fees):

-*Note that books and travel to residencies are not included in this breakdown, nor are cross-genre study or Ireland Residency.
+*Costs vary according to room and board choices; this estimated total is based on three winter residencies at the average cost for shared-room lodging and two summer residencies; note that books and travel to residencies are not included in this breakdown, nor is cross-genre study or Ireland Residency.

 Students are billed for a residency and semester approximately one month in advance of the residency; a student account balance must be paid (or a payment plan initiated by the student) before the residency in order for a student to participate in the residency and semester.
 If on a payment plan, a student must schedule payments so that the outstanding balance is paid by November 15 in fall and April 15 in spring so there will be no holds for registration for the subsequent term.